-COLLEGE ALGEBRA M 121
+M 121 COLLEGE ALGEBRA

 In this course, students will learn the fundamental concepts of algebra.
 Topics include real and complex numbers; exponents and radicals; polynomials; rational equations and inequalities; Linear, quadratic, exponential, and logarithmic functions; conic sections; and matrices.
-Prerequisite: C or better in M 098 or as determined by the COMPASS test math scores.
-Fall, Spring,
+Prerequisite: C or better in M 098 or as determined by the placement test math scores.
+FALL & SPRING